Payroll Startup Rise Wins CoinDesk's 2023 Pitchfest Contest

 “They already knew their workers and did not need new connections, they needed payment infrastructure and compliance component that would make their life easier,” he said.

-In April 2023, Rise launched the current version of its platform and closed a $3.8 million seed round led by Sino Global Capital and Polymorphic Capital, with participation from Draper Associates, Hashkey Capital, Paradigm Shift Capital, WW Ventures, P2P and Cosmo Capital, the company said in a press release.
+In April 2022, Rise launched the current version of its platform.
+It has recently closed a $3.8 million seed round led by Sino Global Capital and Polymorphic Capital, with participation from Draper Associates, Hashkey Capital, Paradigm Shift Capital, WW Ventures, P2P and Cosmo Capital, the company said in a press release.

 The company claims it can facilitate contractor fees payments in 90 fiat currencies and 100 cryptocurrencies on Ethereum and Ethereum compatible blockchains Arbitrum, Polygon, Optimism and Avalanche.
 The platform is built on the Arbitrum blockchain and currently supports 15 smart contracts that interact with each other and facilitate processes like approving new users, distributing payments, etc. Bitcoin is not currently supported but is on the roadmap, Finkelstein said.

-Note: UPDATE (May 15, 2023, 19:31 UTC): Corrects the number of live smart contracts Rise has with its customers; Rise has 14 employees, not 30; the company launched in 2021 not 2022; and the current Rise payroll product began in 2022, not 2023.
-Aragon is not a current full client of Rise.